Welcome to the 6th of our 12 weeks of Artful Summer!

 - Can you make connections between your experience of Automatic Drawing and anything you see in the choreography of Sarah Elgart or the music of Camille?

-- Name your post: Week 6 – Artist – Camille & Sarah Elgart
+- Name your blog post: Week 6 – Artist – Camille & Sarah Elgart

 This week I thought I would use this art activity to reconnect with my younger sibling Leslie, who recently simply was not having it with me.
 Even though I could’ve done it with anyone else I chose to do it with her because I was tired of the tension between us.
 My mother practically forced her to do it with me.
 It was the only way I thought the tension between us would be released.